arianizadi/Kali-Tool-Installer/README.md

 # Kali-Tool-Installer

-**WARNING** - This can mess up ubuntu if you upgrade all packages with the kali repo.
+**WARNING** - Ubuntu will self impode if all kali-repo packages are upgraded.

 ## Setup